Hair jewelry is the next big trend

 Hair jewelry will be a big fashion thing this coming cold season.
 The models doned not just one hair pin, barrette or headband on the catwalks, but wore them in multiples.
 There was no way to not notice that adding hair accessories is supposed to be a big trend.
 The good thing about this trend is that it is fun and in summer very welcome. 😉 Thus, why waiting until fall?

-Girly summer braids are a no-no over 40
+Girly summer braids are a no-no for hair over 50

 August brings the hot heat of the dog days.
 When it gets hot we like to get our hair out of our face and neck to stay cool.
 Sweating like a pig is never in style. 😉